5 concrete rules for writing clear and effective instructions (with examples)

 Keep in mind that there is often more than one acceptable way to do something.

-For example, some people prefer using the mouse ("mousers"), while others love a good keyboard shortcut.
+For example, some people prefer using the mouse (they're "mousers"), while others love a good keyboard shortcut.
 Try to write your instructions for both types of users.
 Avoid just saying "Click OK", when "Press the enter key" will achieve the same thing.
 One way to help out both user types is to include both sets of instructions.
-Just be consistent, by, for example, giving the mouse move first, and then the keyboard shortcut in brackets.
+Just be consistent how you write these, by, for example, giving the mouse move first, and then the keyboard shortcut in brackets rather than switching between both methods.

-Another example is telling your users which hand to use.
+Another example of being too perscriptive is telling your users which hand to use.
 This is surprisingly common for some manual jobs, such as, “Take the component in your left hand, and with your right hand twist XYZ”.
 This doesn't work well if your reader is left-handed.
 Would rephrasing this as simply, "Twist XYZ" still achieve the same result?

 4. Keep your instructions in a logical order